 Medical records will run 2,000 to 5,000 pages or more and the researcher will need to understand medical diagnosis, language and abbreviations.We will identify the areas of medical expertise needed to prove the case.
 In addition, the pre-suit investigation includes researching the facility's history including past violations and lawsuits.

 Discovery: In determining the pattern, procedure, policies and people underlying the neglect,Â Pitman, Kalkhoff, Sicula & Dentice will rely on its understanding of the industry as it reviews as much as 10,000 pages of the facility's operational, personnel and staffing, purchasing and financial documents.

 Because local nursing homes are often owned by larger state or national corporations, it is common for the process of discovery to extend deep into the records of the parent corporations and their subsidiaries, and to multiple states.

 Success in this stage requires knowing what documents to request, how to evaluate operational, purchasing and personnel policies relative to the neglect, as well as how to analyze financial data to determine if the corporation or an individual facility places profit over people.

-Preparation for trial: Pitman, Kalkhoff, Sicula & Dentices skill and experience comes to the foreground at this stage as they develop the strategy for the case.
+Preparation for trial: The skill and experience of Pitman, Kalkhoff, Sicula & Dentice comes to the foreground at this stage as they develop the strategy for the case.
 Thousands of pages of documentation are sifted down to the key documents supporting the case.